Protect your Android against spyware with Avast One

 You get weird messages: A sudden flood of pop-ups or error messages from programs that always worked fine before may indicate spyware.

 While these signs should help you with spyware detection, they are also symptoms of many other types of malware, such as viruses, adware, and others.
-To know what’s really lurking on your PC, you’ll need to use a malware scanning tool like Avast Free Antivirus.
+To know what’s really lurking on your PC, you’ll need to use antivirus software that can scan and remove malware.
+Download free antivirus for Windows 10 or Windows 11 and run free scans that will help strengthen the security of your devices.

 There are two main options for removing spyware: removing it manually, or using a dedicated spyware removal tool.
 You’ll generally find it much easier to use a spyware-removal software tool to delete spyware.
 But we’ll show you both methods right here.